-The SARA fast track framework is a streamlined SARA referral and assessment process that allows for selected aspects of development to be assessed and quickly decided by SARA.
+The fast track framework commenced on 4 August 2014 and is a streamlined SARA referral and assessment process that allows for selected aspects of development to be assessed and quickly decided by SARA.
 If eligible, a reduced fee applies.

-Having confirmed the SARA triggers relevant to their application, applicants can use Table B.2 or Table B.3 of SDAP to pre-determine if triggered aspects of their application are eligible for a SARA fast track assessment (either the FastTrack5 assessment stream) prior to lodgement or referral of the application to SARA.
+Having confirmed the triggers relevant to their application, applicants can use Table B.2 or Table B.3 of the SDAP to pre-determine if triggered aspects of their application are eligible for a SARA fast track assessment prior to lodgement or referral of the application to SARA.

-If the chief executive is an assessment manager or referral agency for a development application under the provisions of the Regulation mentioned in Column B.3 of Table B.2 or Table B.3, and the application seeks to be assessed as per the fast track assessment pathway, the application must qualify utilising corresponding criteria in Column 5 of Table B.2 or B.3.
+If the chief executive is an assessment manager or referral agency for a development application under the provisions of the Regulation mentioned in column 3 of Table B.2 or column 3 of Table B.3, and the application seeks to be assessed as per the fast track assessment pathway, the application must qualify utilising corresponding criteria in column 5 of Table B.2 or column 5 of Table B.3.